-Watch this video from Niall Hampton, Editor of Digital Camera magazine, on 5eleconverters and the 5 things you need to know about them.
+Watch this video from Niall Hampton, Editor of Digital Camera magazine, on teleconverters and the 5 things you need to know about them.

-A teleconverter or extender is a gadget that fits between the lens and the camera body to magnify the image made by the lens.
+A teleconverter or extender (as Canon calls them) is a gadget that fits between the lens and the camera body to magnify the image made by the lens.
 A teleconverter sounds like the ideal solution for getting closer to a subject with your lens.

 In practice, though, teleconverters have disadvantages, including the effect they have on your lens’s maximum aperture and often on the overall optical quality of your photos.